Updated: Jun 20

 "You definitely appreciate it," Fitzpatrick said.
 "It guarantees me another year in Pittsburgh.
 Great city, great team, great organization.
 It's a blessing.
 Getting that sigh of relief.
 You don't have to worry about what if, what if, for another two years.
 It's definitely a blessing.
 I am happy it happened.
 I want to make them proud of their decision."

-Fitzpatrick's current contract runs through the 2022 season, but he should receive a contract extension after this season that will keep him in Pittsburgh for the foreseeable future, along with making him the highest-paid safety in the league.
+Fitzpatrick's current contract runs through the 2022 season, but he should receive a contract extension either this offseason or after the 2021 season that will keep him in Pittsburgh for the foreseeable future, along with making him the highest-paid safety in the league.

 In March, Broncos free safety Justin Simmons signed a four-year, $61 million contract with $35 million guaranteed that made him the highest-paid safety in the league, averaging $15.25 million per year.
-Fitzpatrick should surpass Simmons after the 2021 season, however, especially if he's named AP first-team All-Pro for the third consecutive year.
+Fitzpatrick should surpass Simmons when he gets his mega-deal, however, especially if he's named first-team AP All-Pro for the third consecutive year.